wsjcpp/wsjcpp-validators/README.md

 - `new WSJCppValidatorJWT()` - validate format of JWT
 - `new WSJCppValidatorDate()` - validate format date like 'YYYY-MM-DD'
 - `new WSJCppValidatorTimeH24()` - validate format date like 'HH:mm:ss' (24 hours)
+- `new WSJCppValidatorDateTime()` - validate format date like 'YYYY-MM-DD\THH:mm:ss'
 - `new WSJCppValidatorBase64()` - validate format of base64
 - `new WSJCppValidatorNumber()` - validate format of number
 - `new WSJCppValidatorHex()` - validate hex value